Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Excursions

 signLongyearbyen is the starting point for adventure and expedition travel in Svalbard.
-Wilderness travel is by permit only, and you'll need to visit the governor's office (which may require proof of insurance and a bank guarantee to cover rescue expenses) before heading into the boondocks on your own.
+Wilderness travel is by permit only, and you'll need to visit the governor's office (where you may be required to show proof of insurance and a bank guarantee to cover rescue expenses) before heading into the boondocks on your own.
 For convenience and safety, most visitors use the services of local outfitters.

 The biggest outfitter, Spitsbergen Travel, is also a full-service travel agency that serves an international clientele.
 It offers "hard" and "soft" adventure trips such as: